 2. The New York City restaurant Delmonico’s supposedly created it in the 1880s.
 The story goes that restaurant customer Foxhall P. Keene, the son of sportsman and businessman James R. Keene, came up with the idea.

 3. It is also claimed that the London restaurant Claridge’s was the origin of the dish.
 This time it was named after and created for James R. Keene and not his son to celebrate his Grand Prix win.

 4. In a 1915 obituary in the New York Times, it was said that the creator of Chicken a la King was William King.
 It was supposedly created in Philadelphia at the Bellevue Hotel where King worked as a cook in 1895.

 Why would I want to make Chicken a la King?

-I mean it is chicken and mushroom surrounded by a rich cream sauce so do I need to say more.
-The end result is oddly comforting and nostalgic.
-Especially weird as I did not grow up eating Chicken a la king.
-Oh you are still not convinced to try it?
+I mean it is chicken and mushroom surrounded by a rich cream sauce so do I need to say more?
+The result is oddly comforting and nostalgic.
+Especially weird as I did not grow up eating Chicken a la King.
+Oh, you are still not convinced to try it?
 Well… it is easy to put together which is why I can understand its popularity.
-It can actually be used with most leftover meat as I have seen recipes for turkey and ham versions.
-You can actually make it vegetarian by just leaving out the meat, using vegetable broth and bumping up the amount of mushrooms used.
-It can be spooned over almost any starch as recipes have used toast points, biscuits, rice, noodles and puff pastry shells.
-Plus if want to try a dish that they ACTUALLY ate in the mid century and not just what the magazines of the day gives an illusion of what was eaten then this is the recipe for you.
+It can be used with most leftover meat as I have seen recipes for turkey and ham versions.
+You can make it vegetarian by just leaving out the meat, using vegetable broth, and bumping up the amount of mushrooms used.
+It can be spooned over almost any starch as recipes have used toast points, biscuits, rice, noodles, and puff pastry shells.
+Plus if want to try a dish that they ACTUALLY ate in the mid-century and not just what the magazines of the day give an illusion of what was eaten then this is the recipe for you.

 So do you have any fond memories of Chicken a la King?
 Let me know if you try this dish either in the comments or take a picture and let me know on Instagram.